June 9 Deng speech: Main points

-Deng asserted that the Tiananmen protests arose out of a failure of the leadership to uphold strongly the control exercised by the party as well as ideological flexibility that pandered to Western values.
+Deng asserted that the Tiananmen protests arose out of a failure of the leadership to uphold strongly the control exercised by the CCP as well as ideological flexibility that pandered to Western values.
 He framed Western-style democracy as a sign of bourgeois liberalism and as an ideology that is not well-suited for China's internal conditions.
 He called on the leadership to further entrench party orthodoxy among young people, effectively re-introducing restrictions on freedom of speech, the press, and assembly.
 These freedoms were prominent during the more liberal political environment of the late 1980s.
 Deng also referenced the United States in the speech.
 He criticized the United States for interfering in China's internal affairs, and alluded to the United States shooting its own student protesters and therefore having no moral authority to criticize China.
 This is believed to be a reference to the 1970 Kent State shootings.

 Significance

 At the time of the Tiananmen Square protests, Deng's only official title was that of the Chairman of the Central Military Commission, serving as the Commander-in-Chief, which means that he held ultimate control of the army.
 Deng delivered the speech in this capacity, as to not overstep his 'official' titles, but in reality it also gave an impression that he was in firm control and the country was no longer at risk of a civil war or uprising.
 The speech acted to clarify any doubt in the party line for lower level officials and among the general populace.
-Party organizations organized citizens to study the contents of the speech.
+CCP organizations organized citizens to study the contents of the speech.

-Prior to the speech, to avoid speculation that he was ruling from 'behind the throne', Deng had shied away from public appearances for the duration of the protests - with the notable exceptions of appearing at the state funeral of former CCP general secretary Hu Yaobang, and meeting Soviet general secretary Mikhail Gorbachev in mid-May.
-However, CCP general secretary Zhao Ziyang's comment to Gorbachev that Deng is still the paramount authority in China put Deng back into the spotlight both among the Chinese public and international media.
-While the Speech was unequivocal in its support for the Army's actions, it also insisted on continuing economic reform policies that have become a hallmark of Deng's tenure.
-Nonetheless, Deng's economic policies lost significant traction within the party following the protests, and the rigour of reform was not renewed until his nanxun ("Southern Tour") in 1992.